-This week, we travel on Sangi Railway’s Hokusei Line in Mie Prefecture and visit interesting places recommended by the locals.
+Our local train trip on Sangi Railway’s Hokusei Line in Mie Prefecture continues.
+We will visit more popular spots and savour delicious cuisine recommended by the locals.